mclevy/point_data/Basics.md

 ```

-## Bayesian or Heirarchical modeling approach
+## Bayesian Heirarchical Modeling Approach

-We are interested in the distribution of some spatial process ($\eta$) of temperature in CA; if we can model this process, we can establish estimates of relationships between temperatures and other variables (like elevation, or vegetation) that account for spatial correlation, and we can predict temperature at new locations.
+We are interested in the distribution of some spatial process ($\eta$) of temperature in CA; if we can model this process, we can estimate of relationships between temperatures and other variables (like elevation, or vegetation) that account for spatial correlation, and we can predict temperature at new locations.

-Bayesian statistics is based on Bayes Theorem, which boils down to: Posterior $\propto$ Likelihood $\times$ Prior.
+Bayesian statistics is based on [Bayes Theorem](http://en.wikipedia.org/wiki/Bayes'_theorem), which boils down to: Posterior $\propto$ Likelihood $\times$ Prior.
 In this example, that means:

 $$p(\eta, \theta|y) \propto p(y|\eta, \theta) \times p(\eta | \theta) \times p(\theta)$$